Lola-Stankovic/opmon/docs/Instructions-for-DAQ-module-users.md

 Examples of valid tags to be used in the custom origins are: server name, channel, links, etc.
 Adding information like application name, or session in the custorm origin is discouraged because it would be redundant.

-Using the specification of an additional element is the logical equivament of adding a child to the current `MonitorableObject` and generating the data from that child instead of the current object.
-This option is designed to be used for small objects that are simple or maybe short living such that they do not deserve to be full `MonitorableObjects`.
-While this is handy because it does not require the registration of sub `MonitorableObejcts`, this requires to check the uniqueness of the `opmon_id` associated to the metric every time a metric is public, and therefore it is less efficient.

 ## Registering sub components for your DAQModule